There are about one billion red blood cells in two or three drops of blood.

-Prior to his role at Kiwibank David worked as an independent consulting actuary for over 10 years and has been an NZBS Board Member for 4 years, taking over the Board Chairman role in August 2011.
-David’s consulting life saw him work with a diverse variety of clients from fishing companies to superannuation funds providing advice ranging from strategy and investment through to financial compliance.
+Prior to joining Kiwibank in 2010, David worked as an independent consulting actuary for over 10 years.
+He has been an NZBS Board Member for 5 years, taking over the Board Chairman role in August 2011.
+As a consultant, David worked with a diverse variety of clients from fishing companies to superannuation funds providing advice ranging from strategy and investment through to financial compliance.

 David has a Bachelor of Economics from Macquarie University in Sydney, is a Fellow of the New Zealand Society of Actuaries, Fellow of the Institute of Actuaries of Australia and a member of the Institute of Directors.
 He is currently also Chairman of the Board of Trustees of the Medical Research Institute of New Zealand.